Spain National Overview

 |Total number of music students||

-There are three models:
+There are three models of funding:

 Private institutions (8) financed by student’s fees and other sponsorshipsPublic Conservatoires are, as mentioned in the introduction, considered like Secondary schools, despite offering higher education.
 This contradiction causes very severe economic constraints.

 1st cycle (Bachelor): 4 years